richardhenyash/perkulater/README.md

 <img src="media/testing/password-reset-email-sent.png" width="300px" style="margin: 20px;">

 * **Change Password**, displayed when password reset email link is clicked.
 **User** may reset their password by typing the same new password in twice and hitting the **Change Password** button.
 Button includes hover styling.
+Required fields are denoted with a *.
 Any form errors are displayed below the form fields.
 The **Change Password** page is displayed to confirm to the **User** that their password has been changed and a **Toast Message** is shown:
 <p float="left">